usnistgov/corr-examples/README.md

 <p align="center"><strong>project-corr-python</strong></p>
 <p align="justify">
 It is a simple random numbers drawer program written purely in python.
 It dumps the numbers in a file example2.dat.
-To execute it only numpy is required to be installed.
+To execute it numpy is the only required python dependecy to be installed.
 It can be run with two different parameters files: default.param or romans.param.
 These provide configuration parameters for the generator.
-To run the program one will type: python main.py default.param/romans.param.
+To run the program type: python main.py default.param/romans.param.
 </p>

 <p align="center"><sup><strong>